 Will I be paid my weekly allowance of £40 during the summer?
 Will I be expected to attend College or work placement during the summer?

 Training for Success is continuous during the summer.
-Participants have to attend College or work placement during the summer and are paid £40 training allowance for attendance.
+Participants have to attend College or work placement during the summer and are paid up to £40 training allowance per week based on attendance.

 When I apply will I be interviewed?